cwervo/slides.cwervo.com/capstone_notes.md

 1. Go through my personal inspirations and considerations of interactive storytelling.
 2. Show a sphere being wrapped with a grid, and a 360 2d equirectangular image --> same image in A-Frame
 3. Why trees?
 Talk about abstract meaning, interaction model,
 4. Conclude?

 ---

-Isaac notes:
+(2017-04-26) Isaac notes:

-1. [ ] Reorder
+1. [x] Reorder
 - books are personal inspiration, text based games are weird because it's not personal to me
     - narrative (books) --> graphics is a weird transition, so talk about my inspiration _and then_ graphics/polygons/video games
     - popup books --> choose your own adventure --> Pokemon / another 3D video games
         - Then have a transition to history of video games, text-based narratives, graphics go up, etc.
-    - This image is wild, switch to be:
+    - [x] This image is wild, switch to be:
         - picture -> sphere GIF -> image

 2. [x] Earth instead of Jasper (already have the image somewhere!
 Although maybe you should probably get a single-color one)